 You can disable cookies on your computer by changing the settings in your browser.
 Please see the help links below for disabling cookies on the most popular internet browsers.
 Please note, if you choose to disable cookies, you may experience problems when using our website.

 Unwanted Item – If you decide you do not want your order once we have despatched it then you have 14 days to return it.
-We do not currently offer returns free of charge, however we can supply you with a DPD returns label for £6.50 which you can access by following this link:
+We do not offer returns free of charge, however for UK customers we can supply you with a DPD returns label for £6.50 which you obtain by emailing firstname.lastname@example.org

-Please include a copy of the despatch note in the parcel so we can issue you with a full refund.
-If you have any problems, please email firstname.lastname@example.org or telephone our customer service team on 01785 817414
+If you have any further problems, please telephone our customer service team on 01785 817414

 You will need to drop the parcel off at a DPD point.
 To find your nearest DPD point, please follow this link to their website DPD.com.
 Once we receive your returned item(s), we will issue you with a refund.